Carter County Commission approves $4.5 million emergency communications network - NewsBreak

 A hidden treasure trove of Washington County records was recently uncovered during renovation of the old Ashe Street Courthouse in Johnson City.
 In removing a wall partition, contractors uncovered a two-level vault hidden for decades.
 When they got it open, 113 bound volumes of Washington County court records were found inside.

-Purchase of equipment for former Sullivan North High added to school board called meeting agenda
+Purchase of equipment for former North High added to Kingsport BOE agenda

-KINGSPORT — The Kingsport City Schools Board of Education will hold a called meeting with an amended agenda involving the former Sullivan North High School 6 p.m.
-Tuesday, Aug.
-23, 2022 in the Tennessee Room at the KCS Administrative Support Center, 400 Clinchfield Street, third floor, downtown Kingsport.
-The...
+KINGSPORT — The Kingsport City Schools Board of Education will hold a called meeting with an amended agenda involving the former Sullivan North High School on Tuesday at 6 p.m. in the Tennessee Room at the KCS Administrative Support Center, 400 Clinchfield St., third floor, downtown Kingsport.
+The originally...

 RELATED LOCAL CHANNELS